Star Wars: Battlefront: Star Wars Battlefront IV

 In 2018, concept art surfaced of a canceled Battlefront IV, rather than attempting to fit within the previous games and films' continuity, concept art showed the game was meant to focus on an alternate reality where Obi-Wan Kenobi and Luke Skywalker fell to the dark side, instead of Anakin Skywalker.
+Also featured is concept art of a non-cyborg Grievous and Darth Vader as emperor, as well as Jedi versions of Dooku, Asajj Ventress, and Maul.

 Handheld and mobile only games

 Star Wars Battlefront: Renegade Squadron

 Star Wars Battlefront: Renegade Squadron is a handheld game released in North America on October 9, 2007, and in Europe three days later.
 The game was released only for the PlayStation Portable.
 Renegade Squadron is also available in a bundle pack with the then-new white PSP redesign featuring Darth Vader on the back.

 Aside from new heroes and vehicles, such as the Millennium Falcon, a new feature is the ability to create a character, allowing the player to adjust the character's features such as weapon, appearance, and speed.
 However, the character will be vulnerable due to the lacking of certain aspects that will be replaced by others.
 For example, the character may be fast but weak or have good weapons but no stamina and speed.
 Before the game's release, LucasArts had stated that over one million different customizable options would be present.
 Another new feature allows players to enter asteroid bases on some space maps.

 Commander Col Serra describes the forming of Renegade Squadron in the beginning cutscene of campaign.
-Then the player starts a series of missions ranging in objectives while including cut scenes between each mission.
+Then the player starts a series of missions ranging in objectives while including cutscenes between each mission.
 The final mission includes the Battle of Endor, in which the objectives are similar to the footage of Return of the Jedi.